DominikGrabiec/DominikGrabiec.github.io/_posts/2023-02-28-making_a_flexible_assert.markdown

 # Source Code

 To finish off this article I have created a simple project on [Github](https://github.com/DominikGrabiec/Assert) that hosts this assert for everyone to use and learn from.

+---

+# Update 2023-03-21

+There was a bug in the `handle_assert` code above which would print the format string twice instead of the values in the assert message.
+I suspect this was caused by an upgrade from version 8 to version 9 of the fmt library but I'm not certain.
+The article now contains the updated code to work with the latest version of the fmt library.